ploomber/doc/examples/dash/dash-connect-pgsql/README.md

 Run `python -m pip install -r requirements.txt` to install all necessary packages.

 ## Upload dataset to your Postgres server
-We will be uploading the data in `student-mat-min.csv` and `student-por-min.csv` in the data folder.
-Run `python upload.py` locally to upload the datasets to your PostgreSQL.
+We will upload the data in `student-mat-min.csv` and `student-por-min.csv` in the `data` folder.
+Run `python upload.py` locally to upload the dataset to your PostgreSQL.

 ## Local testing
 Add the below lines to your `app.py`